-The levee was constructed in 1913 by the Geelong Harbour Trust (refer section 4.2.3) and extends almost 3 km along the Barwon River Frontage and to separate the Sparrovale Farm from Hospital Swamps.
+The levee was constructed in 1913 by the Geelong Harbour Trust (refer section 4.2.3) and extends almost 3 kilometres along the Barwon River Frontage to separate the Sparrovale Farm from Hospital Swamp.
 The levee is constructed of compacted earth and rises to a height of 2.6 metres AHD with outflow controlled by a concrete culvert.
-CoGG are currently undertaking an upgrade of the outlet and creating a new channel through to Hospital Swamps to improve the function of the system.
+The City have recently upgraded the outlet and created a new channel through to Hospital Swamp to improve the function of the system.

-The northern section of the levee is contained with the CCMA managed Crown Land river frontage.
+The northern section of the levee is contained with the CCMA managed Crown land river frontage.
 This section is in good condition and can be used by maintenance vehicles and pedestrians.
-Refer photo 19
+Refer photo 19.

-Photo 25: CoGG managed levee section.
+Photo 28: The City managed levee section.

-Photo 26: PV managed levee section.
+Photo 29: PV managed levee section.

-CoGG manage the central section including the regulator and new outfall channel.
+The City manage the central section including the regulator and new outfall channel.
 This section is not suitable for maintenance vehicles but provides all weather walking access.

 Parks Victoria manage the southern section of the levee.
-This section is in poor condition and cannot be safely access by maintenance vehicles or walkers.
+This section is in poor condition and cannot be safely accessed by maintenance vehicles and/or walkers at the moment.
 There is severe rabbit infestation and lignum regrowth restricts access for inspection and ongoing maintenance.

-The levee was breached by David Perkins and Vic Draper as the outlet became blocked by rubbish.
+The levee was breached by David Perkins and Vic Draper as the outlet became blocked by rubbish during the 1995 floods.
 This lowered the level enough to open Groves Road to allow feed trucks carrying pallets to the Broiler sheds.
 This lowered the water level to allow pasture to dry out, with the remaining water being pumped out.
 David Perkins repaired the levee with his bulldozer.
-The current structural integrity is unknown as there is no ANCOLD assessment for the structure.
-Lowering and strengthening the levee such that it can be used for walking and maintenance vehicle access through to the Barwon River in Winter and other periods of inundation is a key opportunity.
+The current structural integrity of the levee in this section is unknown as there is no ANCOLD assessment for the structure.
+Lowering and strengthening the levee such that it can be used for walking and maintenance vehicle access through to the Barwon River in winter and other periods of inundation is a key opportunity.
 These works need to also consider use of passive drown outs (sections artificially set below the main levee at the start and end) to restrict access into the site during a major flood event when the entire structure may be overtopped.
 It is also recommended that management of the levee is delegated to a single authority (likely City of Greater Geelong) to ensure continuity of management and regular inspections as needed for this type of structure.

-5. Recreation
+5. RECREATION